 Since conviction can lead to mandatory prison time and a permanent criminal record, acquittal or dismissal of the charges is your best chance of putting the incident behind you.
-Depending on your circumstances, there could be many different defense strategies that could help you avoid a guilty verdict.
+Depending on your circumstances, as our criminal defense lawyer explains, there could be many different defense strategies that could help you avoid a guilty verdict.

 Common Defenses to Gun Possession in Massachusetts